maxkonrad/vue-weather-app/README.md

 # Vue-Weather-App

-A VueJS project that is handling data coming from APIs and dislpaying it on page.
+A VueJS project that is handling data coming from APIs and displaying it on page.

 # Link to Deploy of the App